FedeDP/Clight/README.md

 * fully valgrind and cppcheck clean
 * external signals catching (sigint/sigterm)
 * systemd user unit shipped
-* a quick single capture mode (ie: do captures, change screen brightness and leave) is provided, together with a desktop file.
 * gamma support: it will compute sunset and sunrise and will automagically change screen temperature (just like redshift does) -> **X only**
 * dimmer support: it will dim your screen after specified timeout of user inactivity (ie: no mouse/keyboard) -> **X only**
 * geoclue2 support: when launched without [--lat|--lon] parameters, if geoclue2 is available, it will use it to get user location updates.
 Otherwise gamma support will be disabled.